kgkars/tvm-financejs/README.md

 `finance.PPMT(rate, per, nper, pv, [fv\], [type]);`

-Returns the calculated principal portion of a payment for a specific period based on a constant stream of equal payments and a constant interst rate.
+Returns the calculated principal portion of a payment for a specific period based on a constant stream of equal payments and a constant interest rate.

 ### Rate

 `finance.RATE(nper, pmt, pv, [fv], [type], [guess]);`

 Returns the interest rate per period for a loan or investment.

+### Net Present Value

+`finance.NPV(rate, value1, [value2], ... [valueN]);`

+Returns the net present value of an investment based on a constant rate of return and a series of future payments/investments (as negative values) and income/return (as positive values).

 ## Contributing